Edper Investments: Carena Bancorp

 In 1971, the Canadian Arena Company (Carena) was purchased for $15 million from the Molson family by Placements Rondelle Ltée, ("Puck Investments Ltd." in English), a consortium of owners led by the Bronfman brothers.
-Carena was the owner of the National Hockey League Montreal Canadiens, the manager of the Montreal Forum, with assets that included the Bell Centre and Gillett Entertainment Group.
-In 1978 the Canadiens team was sold to Molson Breweries for $20 million.
+Carena was the owner of the National Hockey League Montreal Canadiens and the manager of the Montreal Forum.
+In 1978, the Canadiens team was sold to Molson Breweries for $20 million.

 Under Bronfman ownership Carena expanded its property development holdings, including Trizec Corporation.
-In 1978 Carena Bancorp Holdings Inc. was formed, it later became Carena Developments Ltd., and in 1996 Brookfield Properties.
+In 1978, Carena Bancorp Holdings Inc. was formed, it later became Carena Developments Ltd., and in 1996 Brookfield Properties.
 After acquiring Trizec, Carena expanded its real estate holdings aggressively.

-In 1989 Carena acquired one-third of Olympia & York's World Financial Property, L.P., owner of New York City's World Financial Center adjacent to the World Trade Center but was struggling under heavy debt and collapsing office market.
+In 1989, Carena acquired one-third of Olympia & York's World Financial Property, L.P., owner of New York City's World Financial Center adjacent to the World Trade Center but was struggling under heavy debt and collapsing office market.
 With Edper's financial backing, Carena expanded during the recession of the early 1990s.
-O&Y collapsed in 1992 and four years later the slimmed-down company emerged from bankruptcy with Carena (as Brookfield Properties Corporation) owning a 47% stake.
+O&Y collapsed in 1992, and four years later the slimmed-down company emerged from bankruptcy with Carena (as Brookfield Properties Corporation) owning a 47% stake.